Bath County, Virginia: Constitutional officers

 Bath County is represented by Democrat Creigh Deeds in the Virginia Senate, Republican Ronnie R. Campbell in the Virginia House of Delegates, and Republican Ben Cline in the U.S. House of Representatives.

 Politics

 Economy

 Tourism and recreation have been the focus of the economy from the time the county was established.
 The Omni Homestead, a luxury mountain resort in Hot Springs, is the county's major employer.

-The resort grew around the area's mineral springs, such as the Jefferson Pools.
-(As of July 1, 2018, the Jefferson Pools have been closed by the resort.
-The pools are anticipated to reopen once the safety of their surrounding structures is verified.)

 Bath County is also home to the Bath County Pumped Storage Station, a pumped storage hydroelectric power plant.

 Education

 The county has two elementary schools (serving students from pre-kindergarten to seventh grade) and one high school (serving students in grades 8 through 12).
 Around 555 students are enrolled in the school system.

 Media

 The Recorder is the newspaper of record serving Bath, Highland, and the Allegheny Highlands region of Virginia.
 Newspaper offices are located in Monterey (Highland County) and Mitchelltown (Bath County).